Van-dwelling: Communication

 Since many vandwellers lack a permanent address, they sometimes use mail forwarding services, instead of a simple post office box, in order to receive packages and other mail.
 This is beneficial because the forwarder can then send packages to an address which the vandweller can access.
 Vandwellers often pay their bills and conduct business online through the use of public Wi-Fi, which they can access at libraries or in eateries such as Starbucks.

 Employment

 Vandwellers will usually work seasonal jobs, ranging from national parks to warehouse jobs.
 Some vandwellers work only part of the year then use the money earned to travel.

 Vandwellers have been known to be digital nomads who work remotely from workplace or have a job that does not require working at location.
-Some of them are self-employed entrepreneurs, photographers, youtubers, writers or translators, or do arts and handcraft-related work.
-Their job sometimes can be related to travelling or work done at location wherever they currently are.
-Some of them work normal day jobs and occasionally travel.
 Alternatively, some vandwellers have permanent employment at Silicon Valley tech companies and choose to live in a van to both save on high rents and take advantage of generous company perks that include free food, on-site showers, and laundry service.

+In popular culture

+Actor Chris Farley's character Matt Foley would often describe himself "living in a van down by the river" in Saturday Night Live sketches.